jahzee/jahzee.github.io/_pages/home.md

 Jasmine participated in [Johns Hopkins Center for Talented Youth][] in November 2015.
 By scoring in the 95th percentile for quantitative skills, she qualified for participation in the CTY programs -- both online and in person.
-As her hair grew back and she regained control of her right ankle, she proudly attended the 2016 [award ceremony][], walked on stage and accepted her award.
+As her hair grew back, and she regained control of her right ankle, she proudly attended the 2016 [award ceremony][], walked on stage and accepted her award.